sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

 ### User Roles
 User roles is crucial part when it comes to authorization of resources based on user authority.
 You can have any custom role defined in role table and assign those roles to user.
 On Controllers or services you can access the user roles and write your logic based on roles.
 There are many ways to check roles.
-1. Inject HttpServletRequest arugument and use function request.isUserInRole("ROLE_<CustomRole>").
+1. Inject HttpServletRequest argument and use function request.isUserInRole("ROLE_<CustomRole>").
 2. Inject SecurityContextHolderAwareRequestWrapper arugument and use function request.isUserInRole("ROLE_<CustomRole>").
 3. Read it from context.
 {% highlight JAVA %}